 If you or someone you love has Alzheimer’s disease, you’re probably pretty scared.
 You know that there’s no cure for this type of dementia and you want to make sure you prolong your quality of life for as long as you can.
 You know that Alzheimer’s is a progressive disorder and you want to make sure that you’re treated with dignity, care, and respect during the later stages of this disease.
 You may not know who to turn to or what to expect next.

-An inpatient treatment center for Alzheimer’s disease can be an ideal way to begin treatment for this disease.
+An inpatient treatment center or hospital for Alzheimer’s disease can be an ideal way to begin treatment for this disease.
 While it is progressive and incurable, there are a good number of medications available that will allow you to remain as independent as possible and lead a fulfilling life.
-By taking you out of the stresses of daily life, an inpatient center provides the one thing needed most – the ability to focus on you.
-You’ll be able to get a medication plan in order with the physicians at the treatment center, begin any self-care activities suggested by the therapists, and help make plans for your future.
+By taking you out of the stresses of daily life, an inpatient treatment center or hospital provides the one thing needed most – the ability to focus on you.
+You’ll be able to get a medication plan in order with the physicians at the treatment center or hospital, begin any self-care activities suggested by the therapists, and help make plans for your future.

 Program Philosophy and Benefits

 At Highland Ridge Hospital, we believe that you’re more than symptoms of Alzheimer’s disease – we know that you’re a whole person who has unique needs and abilities.
-We approach each person who comes to us as their own person; we never use a cookie-cutter approach to Alzheimer’s disease care.
-Our multidisciplinary treatment team will work with you and your loved ones to create a plan of care for your stay with us that meets all of your needs – mind, body, and spirit.
+We approach each person who comes to our treatment center as their own person; we never use a cookie-cutter approach to Alzheimer’s disease care.
+Our multidisciplinary treatment team will work with you and your loved ones to create a plan of care for your stay with us at our treatment center that meets all of your needs – mind, body, and spirit.

 Treatment Options at Highland Ridge Hospital

-When you come to us for help managing your Alzheimer’s disease, you’ll first undergo a thorough medical and psychological evaluation to allow us to form an appropriate plan of care based upon the results of your evaluation.
-Your medical examination will help determine which stage of Alzheimer’s disease you’re in, the presence of any other medical problems, and help jumpstart medical treatment.
+When you come to our treatment center for help managing your Alzheimer’s disease, you’ll first undergo a thorough medical and psychological evaluation to allow us to form an appropriate plan of care based upon the results of your evaluation.
+Your medical examination at Highland Ridge Hospital will help determine which stage of Alzheimer’s disease you’re in, the presence of any other medical problems, and help jumpstart medical treatment.
 Your psychological evaluation will also help determine the advancement of your Alzheimer’s, any co-occurring disorders, and assess your basic cognitive and memory functioning.
-We’ll take the results of these examinations and sit down with you and your loved ones to create a plan of care for your stay with us.
+We’ll take the results of these examinations and sit down with you and your loved ones to create a plan of care for your stay with us at our treatment center.

 Medication may be used to help manage the symptoms of your Alzheimer’s disease if you’re in the early stages of the disease as it can help prolong independence.
 You may also be on medication to treat other medical and psychiatric problems you’re facing.
-The usage of medication will be based, in part, upon the recommendations of your treatment team.
+The usage of medication will be based, in part, upon the recommendations of your treatment team at Highland Ridge Hospital.

 Individual therapy can be an excellent way for older adults who have Alzheimer’s disease to sit with a therapist to discuss some of the fears they may have about this disease.
-You may also discuss your wants and desires for the future with your therapist during your private sessions.
+You may also discuss your wants and desires for the future with your therapist during your private sessions at our treatment center.

 Group therapy is one of the most effective ways for people who have Alzheimer’s disease to gain understanding and insight into their disease.
-You’ll participate in a variety of groups, including exercise group, arts and crafts, and recreational therapies.
+You’ll participate in a variety of groups at our treatment center including exercise group, arts and crafts, and recreational therapies.

 Family support during this time in your life is critical as your loved ones may become your caregivers as the Alzheimer’s disease progresses.
-Family sessions will be held to discuss your loved ones’ role in your recovery, ways they can help you, and help you all begin to plan for the future.
+Family sessions at Highland Ridge Hospital will be held to discuss your loved ones’ role in your recovery, ways they can help you, and help you all begin to plan for the future.

-In addition to traditional therapeutic approaches, we offer a number of experiential therapies to help heal the whole person.
+In addition to traditional therapeutic approaches, we offer a number of experiential therapies at our treatment center to help heal the whole person.
 Some of these approaches include: